 2. Do an Art Deco Tour

 Experiencing the “Art Deco” town is one of the most popular Napier activities.
 Several tour operators offer guided tours of Napier city focusing on its history and local stories through the art deco architecture.
 It’s a great way to discover the city if you have just arrived and experience and an easy-to-digest way to learn about the city.
-Book your walking tour with the Art Deco Trust (more info on Viator and Tripadvisor) or a vintage car tour with Napier Classic Cars.
+Book your walking tour with the Art Deco Trust (more info on Viator and Tripadvisor) or a vintage car tour with Napier Classic Cars (on Viator and Tripadvisor).

 3. Check Out the Views from Bluff Hill

 The most prominent Napier attraction is Bluff Hill.
 Get your bearings and a few awesome photo opportunities at the top of Bluff Hill!
 The steep climb (don’t worry, you can drive it) takes you to the site of a World War II Battery.
 A plaque commemorates the presence of the soldiers at the site, while there are plenty of seating areas and garden displays to enjoy while taking in the views of Napier City and the Port of Napier.
 The lookout is about 7 minutes drive/35 minutes walk from the city centre.

 Location: End of Lighthouse Road, Bluff Hill, approximately 2km (1.2 miles) from Napier city centre.

 5. Get Spooked at the Napier Prison

 Location: 55 Coote Road, Bluff Hill, approximately 1km (0.6 miles) from Napier city centre.

 Stand-Up Paddle Boarding (SUP) is kind of a big deal in New Zealand.
 Learn how to paddle in Napier either at the local beaches or harbour depending on the weather conditions.
 SUP schools, such as Paddle Boarding Hawke’s Bay, will get you standing on the board in no time!
 Note that Paddle Boarding Hawke’s Bay only operates between mid-December and April.
 Check out more 10 Best Places to SUP in New Zealand.

 7. Culture Yourself at MTG Hawke’s Bay